Know your treatment options

 Bridging the Comprehensive Biomarker Gaps

-That’s why the Lung Cancer Initiative of North Carolina is proud to join Lilly in a new campaign to expand access to comprehensive biomarker testing and give patients and providers clinically actionable information to inform their course of treatment.
+That’s why the Lung Cancer Initiative is proud to join Lilly in a new campaign to expand access to comprehensive biomarker testing and give patients and providers clinically actionable information to inform their course of treatment.